-Context: While the COVID-19 pandemic has affected all Americans, the effects have not been equally distributed across geographic areas.
-These variations in the pandemic’s severity—and public perceptions thereof—likely have political consequences.
-In this study, we examine the factors that shape perceptions of COVID-19 at the local level and assess the consequences of these perceptions for public opinion and political behaviors.
+Context: Although the COVID-19 pandemic has affected all Americans, its effects have been unequally distributed across geographic areas.
+These variations in the pandemic's severity—and public perceptions thereof—likely have political consequences.
+This study examines the factors that shape perceptions of COVID-19 at the local level and assesses the consequences of these perceptions for public opinion and political behaviors.

-Methods: Using questions from the 2020 Cooperative Election Study (CES) linked with county-level COVID-19 rates, we examine predictors of respondents’ perceptions of the severity of the pandemic in their county, including demographic, political, and informational characteristics.
-We also examine whether these perceptions are associated with public opinion and voter behavior.
+Methods: The authors use questions from the 2020 Cooperative Election Study linked with county-level COVID-19 rates to examine predictors of respondents' perceptions of the pandemic's severity in their county, including demographic, political, and informational characteristics.
+The study also examines whether these perceptions are associated with public opinion and voter behavior.

-Findings: Respondents’ perceptions are correlated with actual case rates, although liberals and Democrats estimate the pandemic as more severe than Republicans and conservatives, as do CNN viewers compared to Fox News viewers.
-We found only limited evidence of a relationship between perceptions of the pandemic in a respondent’s county and political outcomes.
+Findings: Respondents' perceptions are correlated with case rates.
+Liberals and Democrats estimate the pandemic to be more severe than Republicans and conservatives do, as do CNN viewers compared to Fox News viewers.
+The study found only limited evidence of a relationship between perceptions of the pandemic in a respondent's county and political outcomes.

-Conclusions: Results add to accumulating evidence that both news media and political predispositions shape perceptions of COVID-19, but raise important questions about whether and how the pandemic has shaped, and will continue to shape, political outcomes.
+Conclusions: The results add to the accumulating evidence that both news media and political predispositions shape perceptions of COVID-19, and they raise important questions about whether and how the pandemic has shaped—and will continue to shape—political outcomes.